amanagarwal1993/Naybor/README.md

 For example, you may say "Find me all the hotels in *Paris* that have a *supermarket* within *20 metres*."
 This crude little app will allow you to make queries like these.

 ## How to use the app
+Download the repository.
 Open scopetry.html in a browser (the weird name of this file is a long story).
 Type in the name of the city, choose one amenity name and then specify the number of meters (eg 100, 50) from the hotel within which you need the amenity.
+Wait for 10-12 seconds till the results load, and then see the magic!

 ## Usage
 ##### APIs and Frameworks